AAbcde/from-junior-to-senior/README.md

 [Programmer Competency Matrix](http://sijinjoseph.com/programmer-competency-matrix)).
 Inspired by [Google Interview University](https://github.com/jwasham/google-interview-university).

-As I am studying for a degree in geophysics, this study plan includes enough math, physics and chemistry, and no web development, mobile development, UI design, SEO, marketing etc.
+This study plan includes enough math and doesn't cover web development, mobile development, SEO, marketing etc.

-Programming exercises may be written in different languages: FASM, C, C++, Rust, Java, Python, JavaScript, Haskell, Prolog, SQL.
-Math, physical and chemical exercises are written in LaTeX.

 :warning: Most of the materials are in English, but there are also some in Russian.
 They are marked with :ru:.